 I was over-weight by about 40 lbs.
 I had high blood-pressure that sometimes made me feel like the top of my head was going to pop off.
 I had fire-breathing acid-reflux…and my feet hurt so bad that at night I would lie in bed and pray for sleep to come.

 I also began to count calories.
 Not fat grams and not carbs.
 Just calories.
 I gathered my courage and stepped on the scale.
 I knew it was bad but I wasn’t prepared for the number to be quite as high as it was.
+It was then that I realized just how hard this was going to be.
 I had my work cut out for me.

 My life was one big guilt trip.